-Eco-friendly practices are those who cause little to no harm to the environment.
+Eco-friendly practices are those that cause little to no harm to the environment.
 Eco-friendly may also be considered “green” or environmentally friendly.
-The house cleaning using an eco-friendly route takes responsibility for the protection of the environment.
+House cleaning using an eco-friendly route takes responsibility for protecting the environment.
 They may do this by using natural cleaning products that contain little to no chemicals and are biodegradable.

 Easy Ways to Switch to Eco-Friendly Cleaning in the Home

-One of the most basic ways to use eco-friendly cleaning methods is to stop using chemicals in cleaning.
+One of the most basic ways to use eco-friendly cleaning methods is to stop using chemicals.
 It is not uncommon to have a shelf full of chemicals used to keep the home clean.
 Examples of these are furniture polish, disinfectants, and cleaners.
-Instead of using the commercially available ones, try using home remedies such as vinegar and baking soda to clean the home.
+Instead of using commercially available ones, try using home remedies such as vinegar and baking soda to clean the home.

-Make your great all-round cleaner with one tablespoon of white vinegar, one tablespoon of Borax, mix with 2 cups of boiling water and a few drops of eucalyptus oil.
-Usually, these work just as well as other cleaners and are safe to use even when there are children and pets.
+Make your great all-around cleaner with one tablespoon of white vinegar, one tablespoon of Borax, mix with 2 cups of boiling water, and a few drops of eucalyptus oil.
+Usually, these work just as well as other cleaners and are safe to use, even when there are children and pets.

 Sustainable cleaning involves the proper disposal of waste products.
 Batteries, chemicals, and oil should not be thrown in the trash or poured down the drain.
 They can cause the waste stream to be polluted.